 Deleting program icons is not the proper way to remove unnecessary programs from your computer.
 You need to execute a formal uninstall process for every single application you want to get rid of.
 Tossing things in the Trash or Recycle Bin doesn’t cut it.

 Use the application’s own uninstaller, if one exists.
-Generally speaking, uninstalling Windows programs is more complicated than uninstalling Mac equivalents, but you should still check with experts on your system to make sure you’re doing things correctly.
+Generally speaking, uninstalling Windows programs is more complicated than uninstalling Mac equivalents, but you should still check with experts on your system to ensure you’re doing things correctly.

 Shut It Down Properly Every Night

 Bake this into your nightly routine.
-It only takes a minute each day, and it could prolong your devices’ life for months or years.
-It’s especially important for Windows machines, since Microsoft only patches systems in shutdown mode.
+It only takes a minute each day and could prolong your device’s life for months or years.
+It’s especially important for Windows machines since Microsoft only patches systems in shutdown mode.